kayoumido/Joutes/readme.md

 ### Installation

+_All the following commands must be exectued in the project folder_

 First of all you need to clone the project on your local machine.
 You can either download the zip or use the git commands.

 ```